Read about important application updates and take the next step in your educational journey with Johns Hopkins.

-This Area of Concentration covers the fundamentals of administering and preserving American security.
+This Area of Concentration covers the fundamentals of administering and preserving national security.

 Area of Concentration Courses

 A minimum of four courses is required to earn this Area of Concentration within the MA in Government program.